Internal Career Moves: A Talent Acquisition Strategy for Closing the Talent Gap

 Draup’s Case Study on Career transitions

-Draup recently conducted a case study on feasible career transitions that involved studying entry-level and pre-professional roles over various job families.
+Draup recently conducted a case study on feasible career transitions that involved studying entry-level and pre-professional roles across various job families.

-The study indicated statistics that enterprises should worry about because they display a significant talent gap across job families.
+The study revealed statistics that enterprises should worry about because they highlight a significant talent gap across job families.
 One of those concerning statistics includes:

 “The demand-supply gap for entry-level roles (0-3 yrs.) across the five tech job families analyzed is over 32% and is 27% for digitally-enabled roles.
 Among the tech job families, Data Science & AI/ML has the highest demand-supply gap of 36%.”

-This study also indicated specific skill clusters are missing for the analyzed job families can be bridged through skilling activities.
-Digital disruption is real and has a dual impact; Traditional roles are getting digitally influenced, and new-age digital roles are becoming more critical for creating long-term business impact.
+This study also indicated that specific skill clusters missing in the analyzed job families can be bridged through skilling activities.
+Digital disruption is real and has a dual impact: traditional roles are becoming digitally influenced, and new-age digital roles are becoming more critical for creating long-term business impact.
+Talent acquisition strategies must evolve to address these shifts, ensuring that enterprises can effectively source, develop, and deploy talent for emerging digital needs.

-Reskilling is becoming a critical option for HR and provides a chance to re-design organizations and their cultures around what’s really needed.
+Reskilling is becoming a critical option for HR and provides a chance to re-design organizations and their cultures around what’s really needed, while aligning with evolving talent acquisition strategies.

 The significance of reskilling employees has increased manifold, especially in the current volatile, uncertain, complex, and ambiguous business environment.

-Reskilling provides a range of benefits to employers that help in better operations and help sustain better financials.
+Reskilling not only supports workforce development but also complements talent acquisition strategies by reducing reliance on external hiring.
+It provides a range of benefits to employers that improve operations and sustain stronger financials.
 Some of the significant benefits of reskilling include:

-Since we now understand career pathing and internal career transitions along with how reskilling is the suitable solution here, it’s time to establish a process for the same.
-To craft this process in a data-driven manner and with complete certainty, we will utilize Draup’s talent intelligence tool.
+Since we now understand career pathing and internal career transitions, along with how reskilling is the suitable solution here, it’s time to establish a process for the same.
+To craft this process in a data-driven manner and with complete certainty, we will utilize Draup’s talent intelligence tool as part of our talent acquisition strategies.

 Let us look at how Draup’s talent intelligence tool can help in facilitating internal mobility.

-• After you’ve analyzed both sides of the transformation, analyze feasible transitions based on relevant reskilling parameters.
+- After you’ve analyzed both sides of the transformation, assess feasible transitions based on relevant reskilling parameters.

-• Finally, select suitable L&D programs to facilitate this transition and recreate your quality workforce.
+- Finally, select suitable L&D programs to facilitate this transition and recreate your quality workforce, aligning with broader talent acquisition strategies that prioritize internal mobility and skills-based hiring.

 Reskilling is the need of the hour considering the exponential demand-supply gap in modern talent, and enterprises that choose to move with reskilling would be less likely to face a talent shortage in the coming future.